thuml/predrnn-pytorch/README.md

 1. **Memory Decoupling**

-In the original PredRNN (2017), we find that the pair of memory cells contain redundant features, which prevents the model from capturing modular structures of visual dynamics.
-We thus present a memory decoupling loss to unleash the respective strengths of the two
+We find that the pair of memory cells in PredRNN contain undesirable, redundant features, and thus present a memory decoupling loss to encourage them to learn modular structures of visual dynamics.
+PredRNN achieves better responses to suddent.

-Memory decoupling unleashes the respective strengths of  $C_t$ and $M_t$ for long-term and short-term dynamic modeling.
-With memory decoupling, PredRNN achieves more accurate responses to various dynamics.

 ![response](./pic/response.png)